benmvp/slides/2016/rwreact/iso-react.md

 NOTES:
 - Currently solved the “dual rendering issue” using a lib called Pybars
-- Our templates are written in Handlebars & Pybars converts the Handlebars into Python functions that return a string
+- Our JS templates are written in Handlebars & Pybars converts the Handlebars into Python functions that return a string
-  * It's like what happens in the original JS
+- It's like what happens in the original JS
-  * Except it's super-duper slow because it was poorly written
+- Except it's super-duper slow because it was poorly written
 - Same solution wouldn’t work for React; you’d essentially need to recreate Node in Python
-  * Although we did consider it for a few seconds
+- Although we did consider it for a few seconds
 - This problem isn't just for Python/Django, it exists for all non-Node back-ends

 /////